Q methodology: Technical overview

 One Q-sort should produce two sets of data.
 The first is the physical distribution of sorted objects.
 The second is either an ongoing 'think-out-loud' narrative or a discussion that immediately follows the sorting exercise.
 The purpose of these narratives were, in the first instance, to elicit discussion of the reasons for particular placements.
 While the relevance of this qualitative data is often suppressed in current uses of Q-methodology, the modes of reasoning behind placement of an item can be more analytically relevant than the absolute placement of cards.

 Application

 Q-methodology has been used as a research tool in a wide variety of disciplines including nursing, veterinary medicine, public health, transportation, education, rural sociology, hydrology, mobile communication, and even robotics.

 The methodology is particularly useful when researchers wish to understand and describe the variety of subjective viewpoints on an issue.

 Validation

 Some information on validation of the method is available.
+Furthermore, the issue of validity concerning the Q-method has been discussed variously.
+However, Lundberg et al. point out that "[s]ince participants’ Q sorts are neither right nor wrong, but constructed through respondents’ rank-ordering of self-referent items, validity in line with quantitative tenets of research is of no concern in Q".

+Criticism of Q methodology

+In 2013, an article was published under the title "Overly ambitious: contributions and current status of Q methodology" written by Jarl K. Kampen & Peter Tamás.
+Kampen & Tamás state that "Q methodology neither delivers its promised insight into human subjectivity nor accounts adequately for threats to the validity of the claims it can legitimately make".
+This in turn makes the method, according to the authors, "inappropriate for its declared purpose".

+In response to Kampen & Tamás's criticism, Steven R. Brown, Stentor Danielson & Job van Exel published the response article "Overly ambitious critics and the Medici Effect: a reply to Kampen and Tamás".
+Brown et al. states that since its inception, Q methodology "has been a recurring target of hastily assembled critiques" which has served no other purpose than to misinform other researchers and readers.
+Due to the amount of criticism towards the Q methodology, Brown et al. gather these criticisms under the term the Medici Effect, named after the famed family that denied Galileo Galilei's evidence while refusing to look through his telescope.

+Brown et al. continue by responding to certain points of Kampen & Tamás's criticisms: